opencv/opencv/doc/tutorials/core/univ_intrin/univ_intrin.markdown

 In this section, we will briefly look into a few concepts to better help understand the functionality.

-### SIMD

-SIMD stands for  **S**ingle **I**nstruction, **M**ultiple **D**ata

-Most of the popular C++ compilers include **intrinsic** functions which allow efficient vector operations using SIMD architecture.
-Intrinsics are basically built in functions that are handled by the compiler.

-Intrinsics are often highly optimized.
-They, however, depend on the processor capabilities.
-Thus, different systems may be compatible with different “instruction sets".
-Popular instruction sets include **SSE, SSE2, AVX, AVX2, AVX512**, etc.

-If your computer supports a particular instruction set, it allows you to use intrinsics pertaining to those instructions.
-Systems may be compatible with more than one instruction set.

 ### Intrinsics
 Intrinsics are functions which are separately handled by the compiler.
 These functions are often optimized to perform in the most efficient ways possible and hence run faster than normal implementations.
 However, since these functions depend on the compiler, it makes it difficult to write universal applications.